Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ###

-For training word and entity embeddings and evaluating them the [main.py]() script is used (see the [main ipython notebook]()).
+For training word and entity embeddings and evaluating them the [main.py](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Code/main.py) script is used (see the [main ipython notebook](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Code/main.ipynb)).
 It can be run by typing following command:
 ```markdown
 python main.py inputList_raw inputList_entity goldstandard 3 Parameter.txt -t 16
 ```
-where the ``inputList_raw`` and  ``inputList_entity`` are the preprocessend input corpuses, ``goldstandard`` is the directory with all the [goldstandard datastes](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/data) for evaluation (e.g. Similarity353 dataset),  ``3`` specifies that 3 training iterations are done, ``Parameter.txt`` is the parameter setting, which should be used for training and ``16 threads`` are used for training.
+where the ``inputList_raw`` and  ``inputList_entity`` are the preprocessed input corpuses, ``goldstandard`` is the directory with all the [gold standard datastes](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/data) for evaluation (e.g. Similarity353 dataset),  ``3`` specifies that three training iterations are done. ``Parameter.txt`` is the parameter setting, which should be applied and ``16 threads`` are used for training.
-Note, that for each parameter setting a raw and an entity model is trained and evaluated directly afterwords, because the models are to big to save them on disk and reload them in a later point in time.
+Note, that for each parameter setting a raw and an entity model is trained and evaluated directly afterwords, because the models are to big to be saved on a disk and reloaded on a later point in time.

-### Training with word2vec
+### Training with Word2Vec
-In order to use [gensim's word2vec libary](https://radimrehurek.com/gensim/models/word2vec.html), Gensim have to be installed with following commands:
+In order to use [Gensim's Word2Vec libary](https://radimrehurek.com/gensim/models/word2vec.html), Gensim have to be installed with following commands:
 ```markdown
 sudo chmod -R 777 bin
 easy_install --upgrade gensim
 ```
 For working with the Word2Vec model a ``Word2Vec class`` is provided by Gensim.
-In order to learn a word embedding from text, the text have to be loaded and organized into senteces and and one have to provide these sentences to the constructor of a new ``Word2Vec() instance``.
-[PathLineSentence](https://radimrehurek.com/gensim/models/word2vec.html#gensim.models.word2vec.PathLineSentence) is used and the preprocessed input corpus is loaded as following:
+In order to learn a word embedding from text, the text is needed to be loaded and organised into sentences and provided to the constructor of a new ``Word2Vec() instance``.
+[PathLineSentence](https://radimrehurek.com/gensim/models/word2vec.html#gensim.models.word2vec.PathLineSentence) is applied and the preprocessed input corpus is loaded as following:
 ```markdown
 sentences = gensim.models.word2vec.PathLineSentences(inputList)
 ```
-where ``inputList`` is the output dictionary from the preprocessing.py.
+where ``inputList`` is the output dictionary from the [preprocessing.py](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Code/preprocessing.py).
 Besides the training input corpus, there are also other parameters on the Word2Vec-constructor.
 An extensive parameter tuning is performed.
-The English models are trained with 151 different parameter settings, taking following into account (the number in the brackets are the settings, which are apllied):
+The English models are trained with 151 different parameter settings, taking following into account (the number in the brackets are the settings, which are applied):

-- **Size**: Dimensionality of the word vectors (50,100,200,300)
+- **size**: Dimensionality of the word vectors (50,100,200,300)
-- **WindowSize**: Maximum distance between the current and predicted word within a sentence (3,5)
+- **window size**: Maximum distance between the current and predicted word within a sentence (3,5)
-- **Min_Count**: Ingnores all words with a lower frequency than this (2,5)
+- **min count**: Ingnores all words with a lower frequency than this (2,5)
 - **workers**: Number of how many worker threads are ued to train the model(the servers, on which the training is done, have 16 VCPUs, hence this parameter is always set to 16}
-- **Sg**: Training algorithm: 1 for skip-gram and 0 for CBOW (0,1)
+- **sg**: Training algorithm: 1 for skip-gram and 0 for CBOW (0,1)
-- **Hs**: If 1, hierarchical softmax will be used for model training.
+- **hs**: If 1, hierarchical softmax will be used for model training.
 If 0 and negative sampling is non-zero, negative sampling will be used (0,1)
-- **Negative Sampling**: If >0, negative sampling will be used.
-The number specifies how many noise words should be drawn
+- **negative sampling**: If >0, negative sampling will be used.
+The number specifies how many noise words should be drawn (0,8,16)
 - **CBOWMean**: Only applies, when CBOW is used.
 If 0, use the sum of the context word vectors and if 1 use the mean (0,1)

-A new word2vec model is created extremely straightforward by following python code (note that the parameter setting is the setting, which leads to the best model):
+A new Word2Vec model is created straightforward by following python code (note that the parameter setting is the setting that leads to the best model):
 ```markdown
 from gensim.models import Word2Vec